Construction Best Practices , Education Series

 0%

-Changer Orders
+Change Orders

 These days, many contractors are faced with managing larger, more complex projects on a regular basis.
 That means they have even more to keep track of in their already busy schedules.
 Contractors have to pay attention to budgets, deadlines, collaborators, change orders, progress reports, payroll, safety, compliance requirements and much more.
 Construction management is challenging, in no small part because the industry is governed by a plethora of regulations.

-Learn the Compliance Requirements
+1. Learn the Basic Regulatory Compliance Requirements

 Regulatory compliance may seem daunting, especially for those new to the construction industry.
 Step one on the road to managing construction compliance is straightforward, even if it might be time consuming: Learn the regulations that apply to your business.